anjanadev96/STEPfileparser/README.md

 - [pythonOCC](https://github.com/tpaviot/pythonocc-core)

 ## Features
-Reading .STEP files and converting them into easier to manage formats like .JSON are extremely important for research in Geometric Deep Learning.
+Reading .STEP files and converting them into easier to manage formats like .JSON is extremely important for research in Geometric Deep Learning.
 When I started this, I could not find a lot of resources available for working with pythonOCC and the Open Cascade documentation was too vast to cover for a single-use project like this.
 I hope this provides some kind of template for anyone who has to work with large 3D datasets.
---The tool allows for easy conversion of a .STEP file into a .JSON file format.
+Markup: *The tool allows for easy conversion of a .STEP file into a .JSON file format.
---In addition to basic surface information, there is also a function that takes care of holes present in the object's surface.
+        *In addition to basic surface information, there is also a function that takes care of holes present in the object's surface.

 ## Installation